 Reelwell Drilling Method

-RDM employs revolutionary technology that utilises accurate pressure management and superior well control through the use of closed loop fluid circulation to push the limits of what was previously thought possible by the wider drilling industry.
+RDM employs revolutionary technology that utilizes accurate pressure management and superior well control through the use of closed loop fluid circulation.
+RDM pushes the limits of what was previously thought possible by the wider drilling industry.

 Using a Dual Drill String, with a separate inner pipe for the return fluid from the well, RDM provides excellent hole cleaning, enabling drilling beyond the conventional limitations and increasing the overall efficiency of drilling operations.

-In 2018, together with OMV and Halliburton we completed the largest drilling project in 20 years at Ullrigg, at the Research Institute Iris, Stavanger.
+In 2018, together with OMV and Halliburton, Reelwell demonstrated the RDM system and completed the largest drilling project in 20 years at Ullrigg, at the NORCE Research Centre in Stavanger.

-The project was set up to test the potential of RDM technology and how it could effectively drill the shallow Wisting field reservoirs whilst minimizing risk.
+The project was set up to demonstrate the potential for the RDM technology and to effectively drill the shallow Wisting field reservoirs whilst minimizing risk.

-As future wells in the Wisting field in the Barents Sea are only approx. 250m below the seabed, the test consisted of drilling at a very high dog leg build up rate to penetrate the shallow reservoir and circulate at a low flow rate to reduce the equivalent circulating density downhole: necessary to avoid formation damage and get the most production from the Wisting field.
+As future wells in the Wisting field in the Barents Sea are only about 250 m below the seabed, the demo consisted of drilling at a very high dog leg build up rate to penetrate the shallow reservoir and circulate at a low flow rate.
+The low flat rate was essential to reduce the equivalent circulating density downhole: avoiding formation damage and to get the most production from the Wisting field.

-Common drilling methods may not be applicable because they create too high pressure but RDM overcomes this and based on initial results, Dag Helge Breivik, drilling manager OMV Norway, told Teknisk Ukeblad - "this technology makes it possible to drill with a significantly lower fluid flow and with lower mechanically transmitted forces than conventional drilling".
+Common drilling methods may not be applicable because they create too high pressures downhole, but RDM provides a solution.
+Dag Helge Breivik, drilling manager OMV Norway, told Teknisk Ukeblad, "This technology makes it possible to drill with a significantly lower fluid flow and with lower mechanically transmitted forces than conventional drilling."

 Pushing the limits of ERD

-By removing the drill cuttings from the wellbore just above the BHA and transporting them back to the surface via the inner string to RDM provides superior hole cleaning.
+By removing the drill cuttings from the wellbore just above the BHA, and transporting them back to the surface via the inner string, the RDM provides superior hole cleaning.

 In addition, accurate pressure control enables drilling within a narrow pressure window by avoiding dynamic pressure gradients in the open hole section and the maintaining pressure margins at long horizontal reach.